RanjEEt007AI/05-terraform-azure-Network-Interface-Card-NIC-/README.md

 ## Project Overview

-This project demonstrates how to create an Azure Network Interface Card (NIC) using Terraform.
+This project demonstrates how to create an Azure Network Interface Card (NIC) using Terraform simple.

 The Network Interface (NIC) acts as a connection point between an Azure Virtual Machine and a Virtual Network (VNet).
 It enables communication between resources inside and outside Azure.